thosgood/this-weeks-finds/markdown/51-100/week077.md

-We have also begun talking about a curious situation where the categories C and D are not at all "the same," but there are "adjoint" functors L: C → D and R: D → C. Let me list some examples before defining the concept of adjoint functor and talking about it:
+We have also begun talking about a curious situation where the categories C and D are not at all "the same," but there are "adjoint" functors L: C \to D and R: D \to C. Let me list some examples before defining the concept of adjoint functor and talking about it:

 1. First for the one we discussed in ["Week 76"](#week76).
 Let Set be the category of sets, and Grp the category of groups.
-Let L: Set → Grp be the functor taking each set S to the free group on S, and doing the obvious thing to morphisms.
-Let R: Grp → Set be the functor taking each group to its underlying set.
+Let L: Set
+    \to Grp be the functor taking each set S to the free group on S, and doing the obvious thing to morphisms.
+Let R: Grp \to Set be the functor taking each group to its underlying set.
 2. Let Ab be the category of abelian (i.e., commutative) groups.
 Let L:
-    Set → Ab be the functor taking each set S to the free abelian group on S. The "free abelian group" on S is what we get by taking the free group on S and imposing commutativity relations like xy = yx for all elements x,y in S. Let R: Ab → Set be the functor taking each abelian group to its underlying set.
+    Set \to Ab be the functor taking each set S to the free abelian group on S. The "free abelian group" on S is what we get by taking the free group on S and imposing commutativity relations like xy = yx for all elements x,y in S. Let R: Ab \to Set be the functor taking each abelian group to its underlying set.
-3. Let L: Grp → Ab be the functor taking each group G to its "abelianization".
+3. Let L: Grp \to Ab be the functor taking each group G to its "abelianization".
 The abelianization of G is what we get when we impose the extra relations xy = yx for all elements x,y in G. Let R:
-    Ab → Grp be the functor taking each abelian group to its underlying group.
+    Ab \to Grp be the functor taking each abelian group to its underlying group.
 4. Let Mon be the category of monoids, where the objects are monoids and the morphisms are monoid homomorphisms.
 (Remember that a monoid is a set with an associative product and a unit; a monoid morphism
-    f: M → N is a function between monoids such that f(xy) = f(x)f(y) and f(1) = 1.)
-Let L: Set → Mon be the functor taking each set S to the free monoid on S. This is simply the set of words whose letters are elements of S, with the product given by concatenation of words, and the unit being the empty word.
-Let R: Mon → Set be the functor taking each monoid to its underlying set.
+    f: M \to N is a function between monoids such that f(xy) = f(x)f(y) and f(1) = 1.)
+Let L: Set \to Mon be the functor taking each set S to the free monoid on S. This is simply the set of words whose letters are elements of S, with the product given by concatenation of words, and the unit being the empty word.
+Let R: Mon \to Set be the functor taking each monoid to its underlying set.
-5. Let L: Mon → Grp be the functor taking each monoid M to the group obtained by throwing in formal inverses for every element of M. The famous example of this is when N = {0,1,2,...}, which is a monoid whose "product" is addition.
+5. Let L: Mon \to Grp be the functor taking each monoid M to the group obtained by throwing in formal inverses for every element of M. The famous example of this is when N = {0,1,2,...}, which is a monoid whose "product" is addition.
 Then L(N) = Z, the integers, since we have thrown in the negative integers.
-Let R: Grp → Mon be the functor taking each group to its underlying monoid.
+Let R: Grp \to Mon be the functor taking each group to its underlying monoid.
 I.e., R simply forgets that our group has inverses and thinks of it as a monoid.

 Note the common aspects of these examples!
-In most of them, L: C → D gives us a "free" object of D for every object of C, while R: D → C gives us an "underlying" object of C for every object of D. This is an especially good way to think about it when the objects of D are objects of C equipped with extra structure, as in examples 1, 2, 4, and 5.
+In most of them, L: C \to D gives us a "free" object of D for every object of C, while R: D \to C gives us an "underlying" object of C for every object of D. This is an especially good way to think about it when the objects of D are objects of C equipped with extra structure, as in examples 1, 2, 4, and 5.
 For example, a group is a set equipped with some extra structure, the group operations.
-In this case, the functor L: C → D turns an object of C into an object of D by "freely throwing in whatever extra stuff is necessary, without putting in any relations other than those needed to get an object of D".
+In this case, the functor L: C \to D turns an object of C into an object of D by "freely throwing in whatever extra stuff is necessary, without putting in any relations other than those needed to get an object of D".

 It's not quite the same when the objects of D are objects of C with extra *properties*, as in example 3.
-In this case, the functor L: C → D forces an object of C to have the properties needed to be an object of
+In this case, the functor L: C \to D forces an object of C to have the properties needed to be an object of
 D. It does so in as nonviolent a manner as possible.

-In either of these situations, R: D → C has the flavor of what we call a "forgetful" functor.
+In either of these situations, R: D \to C has the flavor of what we call a "forgetful" functor.
 This is not a precisely defined term, but folks use it whenever we can simply "forget" something about an object of D and think of it as an object of C. For example, we can take a group, and